nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
-* `back` followed by `unarchive 2 3` unarchives the 2nd and 3rd contact in the contacts list.
+* `unarchive 2 3` unarchives the 2nd and 3rd contact in the contacts list.

 **<ins>When in the inspect window**